kevbrain/apicastsix/doc/parameters.md

   Specifies the log level for the OpenResty logs.

-- `APICAST_MISSING_CONFIGURATION`
+- `APICAST_CONFIGURATION_LOADER`
-  **Values:** log | exit
+  **Values:** boot | lazy
-  **Default:** log
+  **Default:** lazy

-  Used to define what APIcast should do when the configuration is missing at the initialization time.
-By default (_"log"_), the gateway will start successfully, and print an error message notifying of missing configuration.
-If set to _"exit"_, the gateway will fail to start.
+  Defines how to load the configuration.
+  Boot will require configuration when the gateway starts.
+  Lazy will load it on demand on incoming request.

 - `APICAST_MODULE`
   **Default:** "apicast"